eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/node-shapes/index.md

 A compact sequence of characters for describing a range of URIs through variable expansion.

 Used Path: `shui:uriTemplate`

+### On delete update

+A query which is executed when the resource the node shape applies to gets deleted.

+The following placeholder can be used in the query text of the SPARQL query:

+- `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
+- `{{shuiGraph}}` - the currently used graph.

+Used Path: `shui:onDeleteUpdate`

 ### On update update